ever-co/ever-gauzy-pulumi/README.md

 ## TODO

+-   [ ] Currently we need to manually manage DNS records in Cloudflare (for CNAMEs of api / app).
+We need to manage it all from this Pulumi project, there is Cloudflare Pulumi provider, already added

 -   [ ] Setup [Redash](https://github.com/getredash/redash) in the same cluster, see <https://github.com/getredash/redash/blob/master/setup/docker-compose.yml> (optionally, but it's great to have that for Gauzy)

 -   [ ] Finish setup Github Actions, see <https://github.com/ever-co/gauzy-pulumi/blob/master/.github/workflows/main.yml>